-During the year, one exit package of £45,521 was agreed and paid to Karen Watkinson (Corporate Secretary - see also Senior Manager remuneration report).
-In addition two other exit packages totalling £281,968 were agreed, with payment in 2019/20 (these have been accrued and included in note 4.1.1 of the accounts).
+During the year, two exit packages totalling £289,211 were agreed and paid.
+As highlighted in the Senior Manager Remuneration report, Jayne Stringfellow (Chief Nurse and Quality Officer), received £160,000.
+An additional exit package of £71,147 was agreed, with payment in 2019/20 (this has been accrued and included in note 4.1.1 of the accounts).
+There was also a payment in lieu of notice of £45,721, as determined in the employee contract.
 The exit packages were subject to approval by the Remuneration Committee and under the NHS redundancy terms and conditions.
 The exit packages are also identified in table 4.4 of the accounts and the numbers disclosed are subject to audit.